KillahPotatoes/KP-Liberation/README.md

 * Added: Automatic mission pbo build tool (available on GitHub).
 Thanks to [Dahlgren](https://github.com/Dahlgren) and [veteran29](https://github.com/veteran29)
 * Added: Tanks DLC classnames for presets.
 * Added: Group diag output for serverlog.
 * Added: Debug output for group count and amount of active scripts.
+Liberation brings about [13,70,0,1] - [20,80,0,1].
 * Removed: Some old scripts which aren't needed anymore.
 * Tweaked: All `spawn compileFinal preprocessFileLineNumbers` replaced with `execVM`.
 * Tweaked: All `createGroup` now with activated `deleteWhenEmpty`.